-Man Allegedly Sexually Assaults 4-Year-Old Girl At O.C.
+Man Allegedly Sexually Assaults 4-Year-Old Girl at O.C.
 Church Service on Father’s Day; Other Victims Sought: Police

 Jose Trinidad Tavarez allegedly molested the 4-year-old girl while she attended a service on Sunday at Oasis Christian Church, according to a Santa Ana Police Department news release.

+As the girl's mother left for the service, "she noticed that the suspect in this case is entering into the room where he's the only adult with the children in that room," Bertagna said.

+Later, as they were driving home, the girl told her mother about the incident and specifically named Tavarez, investigators said.

-Tavarez worked as a handyman and security guard for the church, the release stated.
-His van, which he had been living out of, was also parked on church property.
+Tavarez has worked as a handyman and security guard for the church for about a year.
+He was known to many in the congregation and had been living out of a van across the street, authorities said.

+Investigators believe that at some point on Sunday, Tavarez was "able to lure this 4-year-old away."
+The van has since been impounded.

-Police arrested Tavarez the following day, according to inmate records.
+Police arrested Tavarez on Monday, according to inmate records.
 He was booked on suspicion of child molestation at the Orange County Jail, where he is being held on $100,000 bail.

 Tavarez has prior run-ins with law, having been previously arrested on suspicion of soliciting an undercover officer for sex and contempt of court, according to the release.

+"He got saved, according to the pastor, and he got in church and he was singing and dancing and praising God," he said.

+An Oasis Church employee told KTLA it was fully cooperating with the police investigation.

-Detectives believe he may have victimized others, and they released surveillance footage Thursday showing the suspect near the church on Sunday as they ask possible victims to come forward.
+Detectives believe Tavarez may have victimized others, and they released surveillance footage Thursday showing the suspect near the church on Sunday as they ask possible victims to come forward.

 Anyone with information about the case is asked to contact police Cpl.
 R. Bonilla by calling 714-245-841 or emailing rbonilla@santa-ana.org.
 Those who would prefer to leave a tip anonymously can do so by calling Orange County Crime Stoppers at 1-855-TIP-OCCS.